Aider-AI/aider/aider/website/_posts/2024-11-21-quantization.md

 });
 </script>

-## Setting the context window size
+## Setting Ollama's context window size

 [Ollama uses a 2k context window by default](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-can-i-specify-the-context-window-size), which is very small for working with aider.

+All of the Ollama results above were collected with at least an 8k context window, which is large enough to attempt all the coding problems in the benchmark.

 You can set the Ollama server's context window with a [`.aider.model.settings.yml` file](https://aider.chat/docs/config/adv-model-settings.html#model-settings)